 At the Detroit Zoo

-The king penguins can be seen at the Polk Penguin Conservation Center – the largest penguin facility in the world – along with the macaroni, rockhopper and gentoo penguins.
+The king penguins can be seen at the Polk Penguin Conservation Center – the largest penguin facility in the world – along with the macaroni, rockhopper, gentoo and chinstrap penguins.
 A unique circular pool lets the birds swim continuously, giving them the ability to swim fast enough to porpoise and “fly” through the water.
 The Detroit Zoo is one of the few zoos where penguins can display this natural behavior.